pozil/pd25-workshop/README.md

 ### ES.3.
 Create an External Service action

-1. From Salesforce Setup, go to **Agent Actions**.
+1. From Setup, go to **Agent Actions**.
 1. Click **New Agent Action**.
-1. Fill the form with these details:
+1. Fill the form with these values:

     | Field | Value |
     |:---|:---|